MarcinOrlowski/laravel-api-response-builder/extras/README.md

 Here's how to do that:

-Edit your `ErrorCodes` class and add the following constants, assigning unique codes withing your code range:
+Edit your `ErrorCodes` class and add the following constants, assigning unique codes within your code range:

     const RESPONSE_BUILDER_UNCAUGHT_EXCEPTION = ...;
     const RESPONSE_BUILDER_UNKNOWN_METHOD = ...;